kinoti-m-martin/Phase1/README.md

 - student.ipynb: This is the Jupyter Notebook that has the details on the procedure undertaken in data analysis, inclusive of results and visualizations.
 - gitignore file: Contains the extentions of the files not included in the repository, and irrelevant for the results presented.
 - Data: This is the data on the movie studios globally, obtained from movie websites.
 This is the data that was used in the analysis.
+- Movie_data_erd.jpeg: This is the diagramatic presentation of data on the database, for the IMDB dataset.
+- Presentation.pdf: This entails the presentation on the findings from data analysis, and recommendations.

 The data sources used in data analysis are:
 * [Box Office Mojo](https://www.boxofficemojo.com/)